Cream Cheese Sugar Cookie Recipe

 • Almond Extract – If you have a nut allergy, you can use vanilla extract or a different extract in place of the almond extract.

 • Meringue Powder – This ingredient is a must for the royal icing.
-It has stabilizers (usually cornstarch and sugar), which help the icing to whip up.
-For this reason, I don’t recommend using dried egg white powder as a substitution.
+It has stabilizers (usually cornstarch and sugar), which help the icing whip up.
+For this reason, I don’t recommend using dried egg white powder as a substitute.

 • Gel Food Coloring – I highly recommend using gel or powdered food coloring to color the icing.
 Liquid food coloring can throw off the consistency of the icing.